tetenc555/Opencore-ThinkPad-T480/README.md

 > I recommend switching to an Broadcom card.
 I will use BCM94360NG and will configure this EFI mainly to run the newer macOS with this card.

 > The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).

 > This repository is forked from [MultimediaLucario](https://github.com/MultimediaLucario/Lenovo-ThinkPad-T480) and a bit tweaked here and there, please checkout his fork too.

 > Intel WiFi with Airportitlwm currently doesn't work under macOS Sequoia!
-Use the HeliPort version instead.
+Use Heliport instead.
+For now, as im still using Intel, itlwm is already configurated.